obled225/lomi./README.md

 For fellow fintechs, we built an SDK around this infrastructure: `pi-spi-sdk` - a community TypeScript SDK for the PI-SPI Business API ([apps/pi-spi-sdk](./apps/pi-spi-sdk)).

-For merchants operating outside UEMOA, lomi. is built on Stripe to enable international payments, including cards and cryptocurrencies.

 ## Documentation

 For comprehensive documentation, visit [docs.lomi.africa](https://docs.lomi.africa)